HectorKroes/HectorKroes/README.md

 ### Hey there!

-I'm Hector, a first year medical student at <a href="https://www5.usp.br/#english">Universidade de São Paulo (USP)</a> in love with molecular genetics and genomics.
+I'm Hector, a second year medical student at <a href="https://www5.usp.br/#english">Universidade de São Paulo (USP)</a> in love with molecular genetics and genomics.
 I've been exploring bioinformatics and programming in general recently, so this GitHub profile is the consequence of that.

 ---